Earnings-related Pension Recipients in Finland

 The regional data presented in the statistics is based on Kela’s population data.
 It is supplemented on the basis of the country of tax at source for pensions paid abroad, as reported by the pension providers.

 Flaws detected in the statistics are immediately corrected on the website.
 In connection with the correction, information on the content and time of the correction is provided.
-A correction page is added to printed publications that have not yet been distributed.
-If the error is substantial, a separate bulletin is issued for those who have already received the printed publication.
+If the error is substantial, a separate bulletin is issued.

 Timeliness and promptness of published data